CloudVeneto/CVUserGuide/source/winVMdoc.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 While creating the volume, fill in all the required parameters.
-Important: make sure to set the volume size to at least 35GB.
+Important: make sure to set the volume size to **at least 35GB**.
 (The system might allow smaller sizes, but Windows installation or updates may fail without enough space.)

+You should also assign **a clear and meaningful name** to the volume (e.g., including your username or project name), so it can be easily identified later.

 .. image:: ./images/Win10-CreateVolume.png
    :align: center